Vacation rentals in Whistler

 Condo in Whistler

-Avocado Guesthouse ~ 3-minute walk to gondola!
+Avocado Guesthouse ~ steps to lake, gondola, shops

 A cozy, mid-century inspired mountain retreat in Whistler, BC.
 PERKS OF THE LOCATION: ◦ 3 min walk from new gondola ◦ 5 min drive to Whistler Village ◦ Steps from some of the best shops/restaurants in Whistler ◦ Easy access to the highway PERKS OF THE SPACE: ◦ A trendy, cozy, midcentury modern interior ◦ Luxury duvet and pillows ◦ Electric fireplace ◦ High quality furnishings in a newly renovated space ◦ Unique vintage pieces throughout ◦ Record player ◦ Lots of natural light